Saint Nicholas Church, Bydgoszcz: Exteriors

 The 48.8 m-high tower is decorated with pilasters crowned with corinthian order capitals and prominent cornices.
 The steeple is topped by a massive copper dome, built in the 1980s.

 Interiors

-The interior roof exibits a barrel vault supported by wall columns, with lunettes located on the arches.
+The interior roof exhibits a barrel vault supported by wall columns, with lunettes located on the arches.
 The chapel features a wooden coffered ceiling.
 The crypt still holds Wybranowski's family tombs from 1639, near the chapel's northern wall.

 The pipe organ is the work of by the organ builder Wilhelm Sauer: it was originally standing in the Evangelical Church in Fordon (now the Catholic Church of St. John the Apostle and Evangelist), from where it was moved to its current location after 1945, by Bydgoszcz organ builder Józef Sobiechowski.

 The furnishing is a mix of elements from the 1920s-1930s and remnants of Baroque items from the old church.
 Of particular note are: